Barbie doll wiki: Barbie variations

 Ein Beitrag geteilt von Busy B from Germany (@busybfromgermany) am

-I hope you understand what I want to say in the section above.
-Some of these variations are hard to find and some collectors spend big sums to get them.
-One of the first variations was the very first Midge with teeth.
-I don’t know how many Midge dolls with teeth were painted but I estimate between 1% or 2% of the whole production.
+I hope you understand what I’m trying to convey in the section above.
+Some of these variations are incredibly rare, and collectors often spend significant sums to acquire them.
+One of the earliest known variations is the very first Midge doll with visible teeth.
+I don’t know exactly how many Midge dolls were painted with teeth, but I estimate it was between 1% and 2% of the entire production.

 Sieh dir diesen Beitrag auf Instagram an